Prospective Marriage Visa Australia (Subclass 300) — 2026 Guide

 -

-You do not meet de facto requirements
+You do not yet meet the 12-month de facto relationship requirement

 -